 Today, this phenomenal environmental legacy is open to the public to enjoy just as Turner and his family did for nearly four decades.

 Purchased by the state of South Carolina in 2017, St. Phillips is now part of the state park system.
-It is managed by Hunting Island State Park, located five miles northeast of the secluded island.
+It is managed by Hunting Island State Park, located 5 miles northeast of the secluded island.
 To allow the public to enjoy the island, accessible only by boat, the parks department teamed up with Coastal Expeditions to offer ecotours of St. Phillips.